 “I tried the face cream for two months in the winter and my skin was like ‘Yes, ma’am!’” says Sophia.
 “People ask me all the time if it’s worth it and I’m like ‘Listen, it really is.
 I just want it all over me.’”
 Now it can be with the launch of Augustinus Bader’s new non-greasy body cream that features the same stem cell technology found in the brand’s cult-favorite complexion products.

 “There is something so sexy about super-smooth and mega-moisturized hands,” says Sophia.
 “A fresh manicure on top of gorgeously exfoliated and moisturized hands?
 The sexiest!”
 Cooking entails constant handwashing.
-This soap and lotion duo enriched with Alpine herbs and plants keeps this chef’s skin soft and soothed.
+This silky lotion enriched with the brand’s signature Miracle Broth and sea plants keeps this chef’s skin soft and soothed.

 “I wash my hair every ten days or so,” she says.
 “The longer the better with my texture.”
 Sophia swears by spraying an antibacterial combo of colloidal silver and tea tree oil on her scalp daily, but this detox from Act + Acre will help eliminate product buildup and pollution once a week.
 It also contains moisturizing oils that leave strands shiny and strong.